 National Railways, to be operated by Canadian National Telecommunications

 (CNT), which eventually purchased the operations of Western Union in

 Newfoundland, as well as some private telephone exchanges in central and

 western Newfoundland.
 In 1979, the telegraph business having been replaced

 by new technologies, CNR established Terra Nova Tel to take over its assets

 in Newfoundland.
-Terra Nova Tel was sold to Newfoundland Telephone in 1979.
+In 1988 Terra Nova Tel was purchased by Newfoundland Telephone.

 © 2001, Robert Cuff